sergiogc9/fox-awesome-cli/README.md

 This command performs:

-- Asks for branch type, issue id (if not provided) and description to generate a new branch name.
+- Asks for branch type, issue id and description to generate a new branch name.
-- If not provided, detects the source branch, e.g. for feature it uses develop as source branch.
+- If not provided, detects the source branch, e.g. if using git-flow then for feature branches it uses develop as source branch.
 - Pulls the most recent changes in source branch.
 - Creates the new branch.
-- If branch type is release, merges content from develop.
+- If branch type is release using git-flow, merges content from develop.
 - If push parameter is set, pushes the branch to remote.

+The output format of branches are:

+- If issue id is provided: `feature-ISSUE-100-this_is_a_nice_description`.
+- If issue id is not provided: `feature-this_is_a_nice_description`.
+- If branch type is `none`: `ISSUE-100-this_is_a_nice_description`.
+- If branch type is `none` and issue id is not provided: `this_is_a_nice_description`.

 Options: